BMB-co/BMBhome/README.md

 # BMBhome
-Home of all BMB branded sites and products
+Home of all BMB-branded sites and products (Practically a port of our original site)